simpson-lab/jgr-co2-flux/README.md

 ### `docs/`

-Aall private and open docs removed apart from a copy of `makefile-prep.txt`, renamed `metadata-code.md` for this archive and fleshed out
+All private and open docs removed apart from a copy of `makefile-prep.txt`, renamed `metadata-code.md` for this archive and fleshed out

 ### `data/`